Jordan Henderson: Sunderland

+2008–2009: Early career and loan to Coventry City

-Henderson was born in Sunderland, Tyne and Wear, and joined the youth system of his hometown club Sunderland aged eight.
-He signed a professional contract with the club on 1 July 2008.
-He made his league debut on 1 November 2008 in a 5–0 away defeat to Chelsea coming on as a half-time substitute.
+Henderson signed a professional contract with Sunderland on 1 July 2008.
+He made his first-team debut on 1 November in a 5–0 away defeat to Chelsea in the Premier League, in which he came on as a half-time substitute.
 He then made his first Sunderland start and home debut against Blackburn Rovers in the League Cup the following month.

-Coventry City (loan)

-In January 2009, Henderson joined Championship club Coventry City on a one-month loan deal.
+In January 2009, Henderson joined Championship club Coventry City on a one-month loan.
 He made his Coventry debut in a 2–1 defeat to Derby County.
 Henderson's loan to Coventry was extended until the end of the season, and he scored the first senior goal of his career on 28 February 2009 against Norwich City.
 After picking up an injury, a fracture to the fifth metatarsal bone in his foot, he returned to Sunderland in April 2009.

-Return to Sunderland
+2009–2011: Return to Sunderland

 In the 2009–10 season, Henderson broke into the Sunderland first team and made 38 appearances, scoring 2 goals.
 He scored his first senior goal for the club against Birmingham City in the League Cup third round.
 He then went on to score his first Premier League goal against Manchester City on 19 December 2009.

 Henderson spent the majority of the season on the right side of midfield but played centrally in the absence of Lee Cattermole; his versatility and consistency earned him a new five-year contract on 23 April 2010, keeping him with the club until 2015.
 He also went on to win the Sunderland Young Player of the Year award for the 2009–10 season.

 Henderson was a major part of the team during the 2010–11 season making 39 appearances and scoring 3 goals, including his first league double, on 23 April at home to Wigan Athletic.
 On 13 January 2011, Henderson was listed on the official FIFA website as one of 13 young players to watch in 2011.
 He was named Sunderland's Young Player of the Year for the second season running.